bikash-b/micro-fed/README.md

 * Use *npm serve* or *vue-cli-service* serve to run Vue.js project.

-### Exporting micro frontend components into web component
+### Exporting micro frontend components as web components

 As it uses web components as the key elements to build micro forntend, it needs to be export the micro frontend component into web components.